ethan2106/cargomaster/README.md

 Project objectives:
-Improve my skills with HTML, CSS, and Bootstrap (and later Tailwind) Apply my knowledge of HTML, CSS, and JavaScript Enhance my design skills (and it's urgent since I exclusively use images either royalty-free or created by AI) Project structure:
+Improve my skills with HTML, CSS, and Bootstrap (and later Tailwind) Apply my knowledge of HTML, CSS, and JavaScript Enhance my design skills (and it's urgent since I exclusively use images either free or created by AI) Project structure:
 The project is structured to make the code easy to understand and navigate.
 Here are the main sections: